Rice Pudding

 Stir well to combine, then bring to a gentle simmer over medium heat.
 The vanilla specks should be distributed after a little whisking:

-Cook the rice pudding for about 35 minutes, stirring or whisking every few minutes to prevent sticking, until the rice is tender and the milk has cooked down considerably.
+Cook for about 35 minutes, stirring or whisking every few minutes to prevent sticking on the bottom of the pan, until the rice is al dente tender and the milk has cooked down considerably.

 You want to adjust the heat on your stove so that it never comes to a full rolling boil, but maintains a gentle simmer.
 This is usually medium low or medium heat.

-When the rice is soft, turn the heat off and add the heavy cream:
+When the rice is soft, turn the heat off and add a little heavy cream:

 Stir through the heavy cream, until it’s evenly distributed: